shakebugs/shake-docs/docs/react/installation.md

 ---
-id: npm
+id: installation
-title: npm
+title: Installation
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-> Learn how to add Shake to your React Native app using npm.
+> Learn how to add Shake to your React Native app.

 <p class="p2 mt-40">You're viewing the React Native docs.
 Other platforms → &nbsp;
 <a href="/docs/ios/install/spm/">iOS</a>&nbsp;